List of book-burning incidents: Non-approved Bibles, books and music in Canton, North Carolina

 The Amazing Grace Baptist Church of Canton, North Carolina, headed by Pastor Marc Grizzard, intended to hold a book burning on Halloween 2009.
 The church, being a King James Version exclusive church, held all other translations of the Bible to be heretical, and also considered both the writings of Christian writers and preachers such as Billy Graham and T.D.
 Jakes and most musical genres to be heretical expressions.
 However, a confluence of rain, oppositional protesters and a state environmental protection law against open burning resulted in the church having to retreat into the edifice to ceremoniously tear apart and dump the media into a trash can (as recorded on video which was submitted to People For the American Way's Right Wing Watch blog); nevertheless, the church claimed that the book "burning" was a success.

 Bagram Bibles

-In 2009 the US military burned Bibles in Pashto and Dari that were part of an unauthorized program to proselytize Christianity in Afghanistan.
+In 2009 the US military burned Bibles in Pashto and Dari that were part of an unauthorized program to introduce Christianity in Afghanistan.